-11. Conclusion and Preferred Option
+11. Conclusion and Decision

 This Application has been assessed against the requirements of section 29 of the FSANZ Act.
 FSANZ recommends the proposed draft variation to Standard 1.3.3.

-This Assessment Report concludes that the use of the enzyme phospholipase A2 sourced from genetically modified A. niger as a processing aid is technologically justified and does not pose a public health and safety risk.
+This Approval Report concludes that the use of the enzyme phospholipase A_2 sourced from genetically modified A. niger as a processing aid is technologically justified and does not pose a public health and safety risk.

 An amendment to the Code to give approval to the use of the enzyme phospholipase A2 sourced from A. niger containing the gene for phospholipase A2 isolated from porcine pancreas as a processing aid in Australia and New Zealand is recommended on the basis of the available scientific information.
-The proposed draft variation is provided in Attachment 1.
+The proposed draft variation (which is the same as that proposed at Assessment) is provided in Attachment 1.
+FSANZ has not made any amendments to the draft variation as a result of consideration of the submissions received.